 Famine, War, and Politics - Tom Stoddart, Photo Journalist

-I had the pleasure of meeting photo journalist Tom Stoddart a number of years ago and the privilege of listening to him speak.
+I had the pleasure of meeting photojournalist Tom Stoddart several years ago and the privilege of listening to him speak.

-Before the even I had read his bio.
+Before the event, I had read his bio.
 I was expecting a hard cynical man.
-He’d photographed so many wars, famines and so much politics during his long career.
+He’d photographed so many wars, famines, and so much politics during his long career.
 I was wrong.
 The man I met and who walked us through an exceptional display of stunning images was a proper English gentleman.
 Softly spoken, polite and compassionate.

 He used two Leica cameras and two prime lenses, and sometimes a flash.
 That’s all.
 I can remember thinking, if that’s all he used to capture so many stunning images, I am doing something wrong.
 At the time I was carrying far to much gear.
 Over the next while I sold my zooms and started photographing only with primes again.
 Mainly my 35mm f/1.4 and my 105mm f/2.8.

 Tom’s talk and the images he shared with us helped shape the way I think not only about equipment but my approach to photographing what I see.